 The studio was to be Le Studio in Quebec, Canada.
 This was a residential studio just outside of a ski resort town called Morin Heights, about 100 miles north of Montreal.
 I was familiar with the studio already as I had mixed the Police’s album Synchronicity there but was surprised that David had chosen it as it really was in the middle of nowhere and I don’t think he had been there before.
 Perhaps he didn’t choose it.
 Perhaps the record label chose it to make sure David couldn’t be tempted by the sins of the city!

 Loving The Alien (1983-1988) book

 As he had on Let’s Dance, Bowie made demo recordings of several songs before entering the studio.
-This surprised his long-term collaborator Carlos Alomar, who told Musician magazine in December 1984: “Ot was the first time in the eleven years that I’ve been with the damn man that he’s brought in anything.”
+That surprised his long-term collaborator Carlos Alomar, who told Musician magazine in December 1984: “It was the first time in the eleven years that I’ve been with the damn man that he’s brought in anything.”

 Some of Bowie’s demos were given the working titles ‘1’, ‘2’ and ‘3’.
 ‘1’ became ‘Loving The Alien’, the album’s opening song and third single.
 The other two numbered demos remained unfinished.

 They were really just jams.
 David had some riffs on a tape, in his head, and the band would jam on them and we’d make a bit of a song out of it.
 But they were quite raunchy songs.
 At one point, David asked me what my least favourite song out of the eleven or twelve we had was, and I said ‘Blue Jean’.
 I thought it was a bit lightweight.
 I would have rather had ‘2’ in its place.
 I couldn’t tell you why he didn’t put them on the album.
 But I would have loved to have finished them.

 Tonight was recorded on two 24-track tape machines synced together.